zalethon/EvoCell/README.md

 You can play with it at <https://zalethon.github.io/EvoCell/>.

 It is meant to be viewed in Full Screen.
+Press `I` to toggle the Menu.

 The Menu is automatically active when the page loads.
 The 'simulation' is paused whenever the Menu is active.

+WARNING: It's probably best not to make Cells much smaller than 12px.
+It will slow down even the most powerful computer.

 ## Simulation
 EvoCell starts with a grid of Cells, each having a random color.